balkrishnarawool/spring-ai-examples/pgvector-with-starter/README.md

 Then go to Server-group in Object Explorer.
 (OR create a new server group if there is none.)
 Then `Register` a new `Server` with these details:
 - Name: Local
 - Hostname: IP Address of the container (You can get ip-address from Docker desktop.
 Go to the container and then to details and on the tab Inspect with Raw JSON.
-Or you can perhaps run some command .)
+Or you can perhaps run some
+- 0command .)
 - Port: 5432
 - Maintenance database: postgres
 - Username: postgres